LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 A good practise when constructing new tools is to separte binaries for processing and visualization.

-The asset pipeline shouls be automatable in the sense that bulk operations can becripted.
+The asset pipeline should be automatable in the sense that bulk operations can be scripted.

 By creating technology dependent user interfaces which call the command line procesding tool we assure cross-platform as well as future portability.